 Beginning with the end of the 2015 legislative session, the project entered into its second phase.
 During this time period both House and Senate chambers continued to have acoustic tiles removed to reveal stenciling on their ceilings.
 Coffered ceilings were exposed, skylights restored, and the grand chandelier in the House chamber was restored.

-Phase Three of the restoration is estimated to begin at the conclusion of the 2016 legislative session.
-During this phase the grand chandelier in the Senate chambers will be removed and restored.
+Phase Three of the restoration began at the conclusion of the 2016 legislative session.
+During this phase the grand chandelier in the Senate chambers was removed and restored, the House antechamber was refurbished and filigree stencil work was restored, and improvements were made in both the House and Senate galleries, where new seating — more reflective of the historic look of the Capitol — was installed.